 You can also enter a few deductions and credits for things like retirement plan contributions, mortgage interest or charitable donations, although you won't be able to capture every available credit or deduction.
 Some calculators don't have an option for taking the standard deduction.
 When you hit the "calculate" button, you'll receive an estimate of the amount you either owe or have coming as a refund.

 If your income and other financial characteristics are relatively the same this year as last year, you can review last year's return and make a reasonable guess as to your potential refund for this year.
 However, this doesn't factor in any changes that may have taken place, such as a salary increase, change in income tax brackets, fluctuations in investment income, or new tax credits and deductions that may have become effective for the current tax year.

 When you use IRS Form 1040, you'll have several reminders of different opportunities to reduce your taxable income.
 These include deductions for contributions you've made to a Health Savings or retirement plan, moving expenses in some cases, student loan interest, or payments for health insurance if you're self-employed.

 Taking the time to research various tax credits and deductions can reward you handsomely.
 You can reduce what you owe by subtracting tax credits.
 Some give you a refund, only up to the amount of taxes you owe.
 Refundable tax credits, however, can reduce the tax you owe to less than zero, and you'll receive a tax refund.

-Refundable tax credits currently include the Earned Income Tax Credit, but Congress changes the refundable credits each year, so researching may uncover new credits available as of the latest tax year.
-If you've spent any money on education, regardless of your age, you may qualify to take the Lifetime Learning credit.
-You can take this credit for more than one tax year and get up to $2,000 back if you spend up to $10,000 taking courses that give you improved or new job skills.
+For example, if you have spent any money on education, regardless of your age, you may qualify to take the Lifetime Learning credit.
+You can take this credit for more than one tax year and get up to $2,000 back if you spend at least $10,000 taking courses that provide you with new or improved job skills.